HackXIt/visual-computing-project/README.md

 - **Rendering the Scene:**
   The scene is drawn using shaders.
   One shader is dedicated to drawing the points of the cloud, and another one is for drawing markers showing the light's position and direction.
-  This separation makes it easier to manage and later improve the visuals.

 - **Loading Data:**
   The `PointRenderer` class (in `point_renderer.cpp` and `point_renderer.hpp`) is responsible for loading point cloud data from files.